TamaWish/laughing-octo-barnacle/docs/Education-Profile-Card-Fix.md

 # Education Profile Card Fix

 ## Issue
-The education progression display in the profile card on the GameScreen was not functioning reactively.
-When a sim enrolled in education, the education info component would not appear or update until the app was reloaded.
+The education progression display in the profile card on the GameScreen had two issues:
+1. Not functioning reactively - enrollment info wouldn't appear/update until app reload
+2. **Graduation year showing incorrect date** - using real-world year (2025) instead of in-game year (e.g., 2036)

-## Root Cause
+## Root Causes
-The code was using `useGameStore.getState()` to access the enrollment state, which provides a static snapshot rather than subscribing to state changes.
-This meant:
+1. The code was using `useGameStore.getState()` to access the enrollment state, which provides a static snapshot rather than subscribing to state changes
-- The component didn't re-render when `isCurrentlyEnrolled` or `currentEnrollment` changed
-- Education info only appeared after a full app reload or navigation change
+2. **Graduation year calculation used `new Date().getFullYear()` instead of the game's internal `gameDate`**

 ## Solution
-Modified `GameScreen.tsx` to properly subscribe to the enrollment state using Zustand's hook pattern:
+Modified `GameScreen.tsx` to properly subscribe to the enrollment state using Zustand's hook pattern AND use the in-game date for graduation calculations:

 ### Before:
 ```tsx